(GUIDE) How To Prepare Khichdi In Pressure Cooker?

 Please note that the actual cooking time may vary depending on the specific pressure cooker and stove.
 Some pressure cookers take longer to reach the desired pressure, while others may have a quicker cooking time.
 It is also essential to consider the natural release time after the pressure cooking to avoid overcooking the khichdi.

-Related: (GUIDE) How To Cook Pork In Pressure Cooker?
+Related: (GUIDE) How To Cook Carrots In Pressure Cooker?

 How To Prepare Khichdi In Pressure Cooker